erlndofebri/Hotel-Cancellation-Analysis/README.md

 # Hotel Cancellation Analysis
-Objective of this project is to explore the insights about customer behavior on hotel cancellation
+The objective of this project is to explore the insights about customer behavior on hotel cancellation

 Dataset Overview and Preprocessing
 1. This dataset contains of 119,390 rows and 29 features